ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 ## How are rate limits calculated?

-Every RingCentral API is assigned one of four different groups which determines the baseline rate limit.
+Every RingCentral API is assigned to a different "API Group" which determines the default rate limit that an application will be subject to when called that API.
 This allows each API to be assigned a rate limit based upon the most common usage patterns associated with that API.
 This also allows RingCentral to better manage and distribute potential load across the platform to better secure and protect it.

-The four basic rate limit groups are:
+The four basic rate limit groups are below.
+Please note that the rate limits and throttle intervals are provided as an example only, as they can be customized and therefore may vary from app to app.

 | API Group | Rate Limit | Throttle Interval |
 |-|-|-|